datastax/cassandra-data-migrator/README.md

 - The validation job will never delete records from target i.e. it only adds or updates data on target

 # Rerun (previously incomplete) Migration or Validation
-- You can rerun a Migration or Validation job to complete a previous run that could have stopped for any reasons.
-This mode will skip any token-ranges from previous run that were migrated or validated successfully.
+- You can rerun/resume a Migration or Validation job to complete a previous run that could have stopped (or completed with some errors) for any reasons.
+This mode will skip any token-ranges from the previous run that were migrated (or validated) successfully.
 This is done by passing the `spark.cdm.trackRun.previousRunId` param as shown below

 ```
 ./spark-submit --properties-file cdm.properties \